H.

 Exhibition Page:

-Exhibition locating function for visitors to easily find where the exhibition is when they are onsite.
-After clicking, a popup page with the location information would appear.
+Exhibition locating function for visitors to easily find where the exhibition is when they are visiting.
+After clicking, a popup page with some location information would appear.

-Asymmetrical layout design for exhibition information and photography for a balance between text and image to increase readability.
+Asymmetrical layout design of exhibition information and photography for balancing between text and image to increase readability.

-Larger font size for exhibition information on phone screen for better readability in case the viewer is viewing this page onsite.
+Larger font size for exhibition information on phone screen for better readability in case the viewer is viewing this page while visiting.

 Calendar Page:

 You can select the date you prefered to book in calendar page.
 The amount of people will be represented by a mark within each date cell.
-There is also a event reminder section at the top right.
-Each event will also be listed within the date cell of the date of that event.
+There is also an event reminder section at the top right.
+Each event will also be contained within the date cell of the date of that event.

 A mark representing the amount of visitors within each date cell.